 The official long life puja for Lama Zopa Rinpoche offered by FPMT will be at Kopan Monastery, Nepal on December 29, 2012.
 You are welcome to donate by December 18.

-- FPMT centers, projects and services can make their annual donation via the secure site linked to from Further Resources in the FPMT Members Area.
+- FPMT centers, projects and services can make their annual donation via the secure site linked to from Further Resources in the FPMT Affiliates Area.

 - Individuals can donate here.